 1. Renal Shutdown: Renal shutdown occurs from muscle tissue injury which causes the release of myoglobin, a protein material, into the blood plasma.
 Myoglobin is cleared from the blood stream by the kidneys and will look brownish-colored in the urine.
 Adequate hydration will help flush myoglobin through the kidneys.
 Overwhelming amounts of myoglobin may clog the filtering system of the kidneys either partially or totally.
 If not treated, renal shutdown can cause permanent impairment of kidney function.
 IT IS CRUCIAL TO CONTINUE HYDRATING USING ELECTROLYTE FLUIDS DURING THE FINAL HOURS OF THE RUN AND FOR SEVERAL HOURS/ DAYS FOLLOWING THE RUN OR UNTIL THE URINE IS LIGHT YELLOW AND OF NORMAL FREQUENCY.
 There is extensive research to support the claim that NSAIDs (ie. ibuprofen/ paracetemol etc) greatly increase a runners chances of reaching a stage of renal shutdown.
 We will not provide Ibuprofen or paracetemol at any aid station and you are strongly advised not to take it during or immediately after the run.
 More information on this subject can be obtained by contacting the race director.

-2. Effects of Cold/Hypothermia: Temperatures in the UK in November are usually cold averaging 6-8 degrees celsius, however temperatures can be much colder at night when you are moving more slowly.
+2. Effects of Cold/Hypothermia: Temperatures in November in the UK are usually around 6 degrees celsius in daytime, however temperatures can be much colder.
 With wet conditions and/or moderate to high winds runners will be open to exposure during the event.
-Hypothermia is a serious risk when runners energy reserves have been depleted from up to 9 or more hours of running.
+Hypothermia is a serious risk when runners energy reserves have been depleted from up to 15 or more hours of running.
 Hypothermia can strike very quickly, particularly when pace slows from exhaustion or injury.
 The initial warning signs of hypothermia often include lethargy, disorientation and confusion.
 The runner will feel very cold with uncontrolled shivering and may become confused, unaware of the surroundings, and may possibly be an immediate danger to his or herself.
 Staying well-nourished, adequately hydrated and appropriately clothed will help avoid hypothermia.

 3. Risks Associated with Low Sodium and Chloride Counts: Low sodium levels (hyponatremia) in ultramarathon runners have been associated with severe illness requiring hospitalisation.
 It is important for long-distance athletes to use fluids or eat foods containing electrolytes/ salt to replace the water and salts lost during exercise.
 WATER INTAKE ALONE IS NOT SUFFICIENT, as water intoxication and possibly death may result.
 This problem may in fact worsen after the Race, as the non-electrolyte-containing fluid which has been accumulating in the stomach is absorbed.
 Potassium and calcium replacement may also be important, although these levels change less with fluid loss and replenishment.
 Signs and symptoms of hyponatremia include; weight gain, bloating, nausea, vomiting, headache, confusion, lack of coordination, dizziness, muscle twitching/cramping and fatigue.
 If left untreated, it may progress to seizures, pulmonary and cerebral edema, coma and death.
 There are two ways to put oneself at risk of hyponatremia; 1) over-hydration (with water or even electrolyte-containing sports drinks) and 2) replacing sweat with hypotonic fluids.
 Risks of hyponatremia include weight gain and low sweat rate.